vultisig/docs/voltix-token/usdvltx.md

 ### Value Accrual

 Vultisig is a buy-burn model.
-All affiliate and bridge fees accumulated from platform useage will buy and burn the asset.&#x20;
+All affiliate and bridge fees accumulated from platform useage will buy and burn the asset.

 | Fee                       | Amount          |
 | ------------------------- | --------------- |
 | THORChain Affiliate Fees  | 50 basis points |
 | Uniswap/1Inch Router Fees | 50 basis points |
 | Bridge Fees               | 10 basis points |